smart-edge-open/specs/doc/openness_howto.md

 ## Introduction
 The aim of this guide is to familiarize the user with OpenNESS controller's User Interface.
 This "How to" guide will provide instructions on how to create a sample configuration via UI.

 ## Instructions
-TBD - Add description
+Following sections describes typical steps involved in running common OpenNESS tasks.

 ### Prerequisites
 1. As part of the Application deployment a HTTPs based Application Image download server is required.